phossa/phossa-di/README.md

     configured as a shared service.
 Set a new scope with `$scope` instead of the configured scope.

-    **Arguments may contain references like `@service_id@` or `%parameter%`**.
+    *Arguments may contain references like `@service_id@` or `%parameter%`*.

   - `one(string $id, array $arguments = []): object`

-    Get a new instance even if it is configured as a shared service with or without different arguments from the configured ones.
+    Get a new instance even if it is configured as a shared service with or without different arguments.

   - `run($callable, array $arguments = []): mixed`

     Execute a callable with the provided arguments.
-The callable can also be a pseudo callable like `['@cacheDriver@', 'setRoot']`.
+Pseudo callable like `['@cacheDriver@', 'setRoot']` is supported.

 - Definition related APIs

   - `add(string|array $id, string|callable $class, array $arguments = []): this`

-    Add a service definition or definitions(array $id) into the container.
+    Add a service definition or definitions(array) into the container.
 Callable can be used instead of classname to create an instance.

   - `set(string|array $name, string|callable $value = ''): this`

-    Set a parameter or parameters(array $name) into the container. `$value` be a string or a callable (callable will be executed when this parameter is being used).
+    Set a parameter or parameters(array) into the container. `$value` can be a string or a (pseduo) callable (callable will be executed when this parameter is being used).

   - `map(string|array $interface, string $classname): this`

     Map a interface name to a classname or a service id.
+Maps can be inserted into container if `$interface` is an array.

   - `addMethod(string $method, array $arguments = []): this`